chef/chef-web-docs/chef_master/source/resource_kernel_module.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/resource_kernel_module.rst>`__

 Use the **kernel_module** resource to manage kernel modules on Linux systems.
-This resource can load, unload, blacklist, install, and uninstall modules.
+This resource can load, unload, blacklist, disable, install, and uninstall modules.

 **New in Chef Client 14.3.**